 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of CSB, see our tuition and fees and room and board pages.

-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
-At CSB, approximately 69% of students took out student loans averaging $10,885 a year.
-That adds up to $43,540 over four years for those students.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+At CSB, approximately 71% of students took out student loans averaging $10,036 a year.
+That adds up to $40,144 over four years for those students.

 Contact details for CSB are given below.